The Journal of American Academy of Business, Cambridge

 ABSTRACT

 Employees face an array of moral issues in their everyday decision-making.
 This paper is an attempt to better understand the ethical considerations of employees when they face with ethical dilemmas.
 A comprehensive review of the literature on ethical decision-making models in the workplace is presented.
 This article proposes an integration model containing a new set of variables and offers 17 research propositions.
 This study examines the influence of independent variables on the components of ethical decision making: cognitions (perceived ethical problem), moral evaluations, determination(intentions), and actions(ethical or unethical behavior).
 The independent variables include individual factors, situational factors, and characteristics of the moral issue itself.
 The relationship between independent variables and dependent variables is mediated by emotion.
 The moderating variable includes three types of relationship (instrumental ties, mixed ties, and rival ties).
 The process of an individual decision-making apparently is a management issue worth further examination.
 Every profession processes its own codes of ethics.
 Ethical conflicts are inescapable today as human interactions become increasingly frequent and complex.
 How to deal with the conflict and how to decide on a solution which doesn’t discriminate against any party involved are just two examples of ethical issues that occur frequently in the workplace.
 Ethical decision-making refers to a process in which individuals can freely make a decision based on the evaluation of the interests of all parties when facing ethical dilemmas.
+Many empirical studies have been done to support the correlation between business and business performance.

 Predicting Turnover Intentions: The Case of Malaysian Government Doctors